15-en1576nd/mastermind-laravel/README.md

   hints TEXT, -- JSON object with the hints.
 The hints are an array of arrays.
 Each array is a row.
 Each row is an array of integers ranging from 0 to 2.
-With 0 being no hint, 1 being an exact match and 2 being a partial match. lost INTEGER, -- 0 or 1 won INTEGER, -- 0 or 1 owner_id number, -- Add later on when we do user authentication created_at DATETIME DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME DEFAULT CURRENT_TIMESTAMP
+With 0 being no hint, 1 being an exact match and 2 being a partial match. lost INTEGER, -- 0 or 1 won INTEGER, -- 0 or 1 turn INTEGER, -- should be pretty obvious what this is...
+Right? owner_id number, -- Add later on when we do user authentication created_at DATETIME DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME DEFAULT CURRENT_TIMESTAMP